SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/mail-routing.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: overview
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 6fd39079-9655-4fd9-9269-c7462c76e0a7
-description: "Learn how mail is routed between Exchange servers in an Exchange 2016 organization."
+description: "Summary: Learn how mail is routed between Exchange servers in an Exchange 2016 organization."
 ---

 # Mail routing

-Learn how mail is routed between Exchange servers in an Exchange 2016 organization.
+ **Summary**: Learn how mail is routed between Exchange servers in an Exchange 2016 organization.

 The primary task of the Transport service that exists on Mailbox servers in your Exchange organization is to route messages received from users and external sources to their ultimate destinations.
 Routing decisions are made during message categorization.
 The categorizer is a component of the Transport service that processes all incoming messages and determines what to do with the message based on information about their destinations.